Algolia ×

 - Path: /api (this becomes the URL prefix, e.g. yoursite.com/api/sync)

-Once the environment is created, go to Environment Variables and add all 6 below.
-Click "Deploy latest commit".
-Wait for the deployment to go live.
+Once the environment is created, go to Environment Variables and add these base variables below.
+Click "Deploy latest commit" and wait for the deployment to go live.

 | Variable | Type |